ncbi/DbGaP-FHIR-API-Docs/quickstart.md

 ```

 A more human-readable version is in the official documents <https://www.hl7.org/fhir/researchstudy.html#search>.
-This has only the minimum search parameters required by the standard and omits parameters unique to the dbGaP API.
+This has only the search parameters defined by the standard and omits
+parameters unique to the dbGaP API.

 ### Prefix